overhangio/tutor/README.md

 ## Optional features

-Some optional features may be activated by defining `ACTIVATE_*` environment variables on the host.
+Some optional features may be activated or deactivated during the interactive configuration step.
 These features change configuration files (during the `configure` step) as well as make targets.
-For instance, to add SSL/TLS certificates, run:

-    ACTIVATE_HTTPS=1 make all

-Technically, the `ACTIVATE_*` environment variables are only required during `make configure`.
-After that, they will be automatically loaded from `config/Makefile.env`.

-### SSL/TLS certificates for HTTPS access (`ACTIVATE_HTTPS`)
+### SSL/TLS certificates for HTTPS access

 By activating this feature, a free SSL/TLS certificate from the [Let's Encrypt](https://letsencrypt.org/) certificate authority will be created for your platform.
 With this feature, **your platform will no longer be accessible in HTTP**.
 Calls to http urls will be redirected to https url.